dilshankarunarathne/docker-notes/README.md

 Environment variables are variables that are set in the environment of the system - just like variables in programs.
 `printenv` command will display all the environment variables in the machine.
 There will be a bunch of key-value pairs.
 There is a very important environment variable called `PATH`.
 For the operating system to find a program, it is not going to search through all the files.
 It will only look at specific directories.
+Those directories are specified using this variable.
+The list of directories as the value for the PATH variable must be seperated by colons `:`.